 Public square rosary

-Holy Angels Church, 60 Harman Drive, Moose Lake, is having its grand breakfasts on Sundays May 29, July 3 and Sept.
-4, 8 a.m. to noon.
-Pancakes, French toast, scrambled eggs, egg bake, TJ’s sausage, whole ham, biscuits and gravy, hash browns, hot applesauce, strawberries, juice, milk and coffee.
+Holy Angels Church, 60 Hartman Drive, Moose Lake, is having its grand breakfast Sunday, May 28, 8 a.m. to noon.
+Pancakes, french toast, scrambled eggs, egg bake, sausage, whole ham, biscuits, and gravy, hash browns, strawberries, juice, milk, and coffee.
 Handicapped accessible.
 Contact the church for information at (218) 485-8214.